 Modified March 22, 2023

 What Causes Balance Problems In Seniors?

 Balance problems in seniors often occur with age, even for those with good health.
 Loss of balance happens for various reasons, such as stiff or damaged joints or something more serious such as a neurological condition.
 However, inner ear problems are the most common culprit.

 The vestibular system, or the labyrinth, is a part of the inner ear that controls balance.
-When this system is infected or inflamed (a condition known as labyrinthitis), it causes vertigo, which causes sensations such as dizziness or spinning.
-Typically, Labyrinthitis is the result of another illness or condition, including:
+When this system is infected or inflamed (a condition known as Labyrinthitis), it causes vertigo, which causes sensations such as dizziness or spinning.
+Typically, Labyrinthitis is the result of another illness or disease, including:

 - Upper respiratory infections

 - Circulatory system problems, such as strokes or low blood pressure

 Elders who experience balance loss from medication should talk to their doctor and request a replacement.
 However, a lower dosage might be necessary if no substitute is available.

 Older adults with a balance disorder may stumble while walking or struggle to stand up unassisted, or they might experience other symptoms of balance disorders, such as: